blue-build/images-website/README.md

 Once you've made some changes, run `just fmt` (runs the command `pnpm prettier --write . --plugin-search-dir=.`) to format the files accordingly.
 If this formats some files you didn't touch, commit the changes with a message like `style: prettier fmt`.

+### Conventional Commits

+- Commits which only change the data in `images.yml` should be tagged with `docs:`
+- Commits which only change the styling of the page and don't necessarily add new features should be tagged with `feat(styling):`
+- Commits which only change the developer experience should be tagged with `feat(dx):` or `refactor:`

 ### Rationale

 #### Why Typescript and TailwindCSS?